7 Best Strat Pickups (2023) That Enhance Tone

 As their name implies, these types of pickups buck the hum.
 They came into prominence as an answer to the hum and interference that is typically present in single coils.

-Humbuckers are characterized by their fuller and more aggressive tone, and they’ve been widely used in many contexts, especially rock and roll from the late 60s until today.
+Humbuckers are characterized by their fuller and more aggressive tone, and have been widely used in many contexts, especially rock ‘n’ roll from the late ’60s until today.

-Humbuckers do a great job at rejecting hum and interference, as well as providing a more in-your-face tone.
+Humbuckers do a great job of rejecting hum and interference as well as providing a more in-your-face tone.
 Although commonly associated with guitars like Les Pauls and hollow bodies, they have become relatively common in Strats and Teles.
 However, they do not have the liveliness and high-end response that made single coils so beloved.

 Active vs Passive